 The greatest contribution of Iqbal as a Muslim thinker in this sphere is that he integrates faith, reason and discovery.
-The other can rectify the pitfalls of one stage.
+The other stage can rectify the pitfalls of one stage.
 Each period of religious life blossoms whose perfume spreads far and wide.

-However, Iqbal remains tied to mystic realization and never reaches the stage of metaphysical realization.
-He manifests no understanding of the doctrine of Oneness of Being, perhaps, for the fear of pantheism.
-He seems to forget that Ibn' Arabi while propagating Oneness of Being does not deny the transcendence of God.
+However, Iqbal remains tied to mystic realization without reaching the stage of metaphysical realization.
+He does not adhere to the doctrine of Oneness of Being(wahdat al-wujud), perhaps, for the fear of pantheism.
+He does not appreciate that Ibn' Arabi while propagating Oneness of Being does not deny the transcendence of God.
 He considers the Real as the Absolute and the Infinite.
 These two fundamental aspects of the Real leave no room for pantheism which is a Western concept having to do nothing with the categories of Eastern Metaphysics.
 There is nothing outside Metaphysical Wholeness.